1996 Pat Sin Leng wildfire: Background events

 On 10 February, 1996, 49 students of HKCWC Fung Yiu King Memorial Secondary School were led by five teachers in the "Golden Leg" Hiking activities which were held jointly by Geographic Society of the school and the Duke of Edinburgh Award Scheme (now Hong Kong Award for Young People).
 The plan was to hike from the Agriculture and Fisheries Department Plover Cove Country Park Visitor Centre to Hok Tau, Fanling via Section 9 and 10 of Wilson Trail on Pat Sin Leng.

 It was an extremely dry day with a relative humidity of 31 per cent.
 The Hong Kong Observatory had issued a Red Fire Danger Warning, warning of a very high risk of wildfires.

 The fire was discovered at about 11:20, just as the group was around 150 metres away from Hsien Ku Fung.
 The fire quickly spread upwards, out of control.
 As the downhill escape route was blocked by the fire, the group was forced to flee up hill.
-Thirty-two students escaped and raised the alarm; but 18 people were trapped in Ma Lau Ai (Monkey Cliff).
-Teachers Chow Chi-Tsai and Wong Shuo Mei perished attempting to help students escape, while other injured students were left on the cliff in wait for rescue.
+Thirty-two students escaped and raised the alarm; but 18 people were trapped by a rockface of several meters tall, commonly called as Ma Lau Ai (Monkey Cliff).
+Teachers Chow Chi-Tsai and Wong Shuo Mei perished attempting to help students escape, while other injured students were left on the cliff waiting for rescue.